 Egress Intelligent Email Security is an example of human layer security, as it uses machine learning to adapt each individual user’s behavior.
 It helps to catch context-driven mistakes such as adding the wrong recipient, attaching the wrong file, or forgetting to use Bcc instead of cc.
 There are no irritating productivity-dampening prompts either – it only alerts users to genuine risks based on their past actions.

-If you’d like to learn more about how human layer security can keep you and your organization safe from data loss via email, you can explore our content hub for more information.
-Or if you’d like to start a trial, get in touch and we’ll be more than happy to arrange a free demo with your IT team.
+If you’d like to learn more about how human layer security can keep you and your organization safe from data loss via email, please contact us to book a demo.